 420 Current World and Regional Issues.
 3 hrs.

 An intensive study of specific world or regional problems, such as the politics of world hunger, the role of multinational corporations, imperialism, Third World Communist movements, etc.

-421 American Political Thought.
+421 American Political Thought I (Founding to Civil War).
 3 hrs.